TimelikeClosure/.github/docs/ISSUE_TEMPLATE/quick_fix_content_update.md

 #### **Additional context**
 Add any other links, screenshots, or context about the content update here.

-> _After all the above sections are filled out, replace the `needs-more-info` label with `Ready for Implementation`, then move on to the implementation._
+> _After all the above sections are filled out, replace the `needs-more-info` label with `ready-to-implement`, then move on to the implementation._

 ---